bw-math/bw-math/source/assignments/projects/01_GRAPHING_I.rst

 9. Load in the data from the ``.csv`` file using the technique outlined in the :ref:`project_three_loading_data` section.
 (We will do this part in class!)
 10. Perform all exercises and answer all questions in the :ref:`project_one_project` section.
 Label your script with comments as indicated in the *Project* section.
 11. When you are done, zip your script **and** your *csv* file into a file named ``NAME_project_one.zip``
-12. Have *one* member of your group upload the zip file to the Google Classroom Project One Assignment.
+12. Upload the zip file to the Google Classroom Project One Assignment.

 .. _project_one_installs: